xmtp/xmtp-android/library/src/main/java/org/xmtp/android/library/push/README.md

 ## Update the example app to send push notifications

-1. Copy the contents of `google-services.json` into the example app's `google-services.json` file.
+1. Copy the contents of `google-services.json` into the example app's `google-services.json` file, if you haven't already done it as a part of the FCM project creation process.

 2. Uncomment `id 'com.google.gms.google-services'` in the example app's `build.gradle` file.